Getting the Most Out of Auggie

 Strong example:

-"CorkVision is an Al copilot for wineries that unifies DTC data from tools like WineDirect, Commerce7, and Mailchimp to surface actionable insights, automate workflows, and drive revenue growth without adding headcount."
+• "CorkVision is an AI copilot for wineries that unifies DTC data from WineDirect, Commerce7, and Mailchimp to surface actionable insights, automate workflows, and drive revenue growth without adding headcount."

 Weak examples: